20 September, 2022

+Do you want to start a business and wondering how to go about your company registration?
+Making sure that your business operates legally and that you don’t get any fines is highly important.
 There are various ways to set up your business and register a new UK company.
-Here we assess the pros and cons of each different company type you can set up, and give further advice on how to register a company in the UK within these broad setup formats.
+Here we assess the pros and cons of each company type you can set up and give further advice on registering a company in the UK within these broad setup formats.

 When you initially form a company, you’ll need to decide whether to launch as a sole trader, register as a limited company, or register with an umbrella company.
-This is an important step, and finding the right format for your business will ensure you operate in the most efficient way while saving money on tax.
+This step is essential, and finding the right format for your business will ensure you operate most efficiently while saving money on tax.

-In the following sections, we’ll address each of the three main options in turn, with additional notes on how/when to approach Companies House to set up a new business
+In the following sections, we’ll address each of the three main options, with additional notes on how/when to approach Companies House to set up a new business.

 Setting up as a sole trader is a suitable option for people who want to be the exclusive owner of their business, as this entitles them to all profits after tax.
-Typically, freelancers and contractors will set up as a sole trader.
+Typically, freelancers and contractors will be set up as sole traders.

-Among the benefits of registering a sole trader, business are that it’s easy to set up initially with Companies House and HMRC since paperwork is minimal.
-There’s also the fact that it’s much easier to change your mind if you decide to go back into full-time employment later on.
+Among the benefits of registering a sole trader, business is that it’s easy to set up initially with Companies House and HMRC since paperwork is minimal.
+There’s also the fact that it’s much easier to change your mind if you decide to go back into full-time employment later.

-Ltd company formation is a suitable choice for businesses with at least one employee, or for contractors and freelancers earning over £30,000 per annum.
+Ltd company formation is suitable for businesses with at least one employee or contractors and freelancers earning over £30,000 per annum.
 This is chiefly because there are tax savings to be made by registering as a limited company.

-Freelancers earning below that may also consider it an option to make a ltd company.
-However, to register a limited company you will have to deal with more paperwork, and there are some additional rules and guidelines to bear in mind when setting up.
-If you’re unsure whether this is the right move for you, get advice from your accountant.
+Freelancers earning below that may also consider it an option to make an Ltd company.
+However, to register this way, you will have to deal with more paperwork, and there are some additional rules and guidelines to bear in mind when setting up.
+If you’re unsure whether this is the right move, get advice from your accountant.

-To set up a limited company, you will need to apply directly with Companies House or use a company formation service.
+To set up a limited company, you must apply directly with Companies House or use a company formation service.
 Company formation services are beneficial because you can usually get some great deals.
-Our company formation partner, Crunch, offers its services for just £10—and better yet, we can even give your £10 back in credit if you have a virtual office plan with us.
+Our company formation partner, Crunch, offers its services for just £10—and better yet, we can even give you £10 back in credit if you make a virtual office plan with us.

-Forming your company is a lengthy process and you’ll need to have all the right information at hand.
-Check out our separate piece on the 7 important steps of setting up and registering your limited company in the UK.
+Forming your company is a lengthy process, and you’ll need to have all the necessary information at hand.
+Check out our separate post on becoming an Ltd company in the UK.

 Registering with an umbrella company means that another business will be acting as an employer for you, who becomes the contractor.
-This type of registration will normally be done for a fee, and for a fixed term.
-Potential benefits of setting up this way include greater all-round flexibility, as well as easier access to guidance and advice as a new entrepreneur.
+This registration type will typically be done for a fee and a fixed term.
+Potential benefits of setting up this way include greater all-around flexibility and easier access to guidance and advice as a new entrepreneur.

 Registering with an umbrella organisation in this way saves you the trouble of setting up formally as your own limited company.
 For contractors unfamiliar with working for themselves (or who make less than £30,000 per annum), it allows you to dip your toes in the water to see if self-employment is likely to work for you longer-term.